GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

    - Isolate long-term trends in air temperature, sea surface temperature, and wave height
    - Analysis visually and mathematically to assess a possible correlation/causation relationship between temperature variables and wave heights in both winter/summer seasons

-### Expected results:
+## Expected results:
+- Undeniable correlation between air and sea surface temperature
+- Certain years warmer or cooler than others
+- Overall warming trend

 **Hypothesis**
-Based on our current understanding of ocean-atmosphere interactions, we hypothesize that **rising ocean and air temperatures associated with global climate change are contributing to increased wave energy in Oahu**, particularly during the summer months when sea surface temperatures are highest.
+Based on our current understanding of ocean-atmosphere interactions, we hypothesize that **sea surface and air temperatures in Oahu are closely related and there will be months or years that are warmer than others that may have to do with climate anomalies**, particularly during the summer months when sea surface temperatures are highest.
 We expect to be able to find evidence that these thermal changes have influenced wave-generating wind patterns and overall ocean dynamics forming larger than 'normal' waves.

-We expect to find:
-- An upward trend in average wave height during summer months between 2005 and 2025
-- An increased seasonal wave amplitude
-- A possible correlation between higher air/sea surface temperatures and increased wave velocity or intensity

-**Expected Results**
-We expect to observe significant changes in the following variables:
-- Wave height
-- Wave velocity
-- High and low tide extremes
-- Air temperature
-- Sea surface temperature
+**Summary of Results:**
+- Air and water temperatures showed consistent seasonal cycles across all years.
+- 2023–2024 had clear temperature anomalies consistent with El Niño effects.
+- Rolling averages and anomaly plots revealed warming trends, particularly in surface waters.
+- Heatmaps and time-depth plots demonstrated thermocline behavior and surface stratification.

 **Anticipated Challenges**
 Several challenges may arise in the course of this project: